Adnan Khashoggi: Business career

 Khashoggi's early years were spent among some of Saudi Arabia's most influential figures.
 "While attending school he met Hussein bin Talal, the future King of Jordan.
 It was at school that Khashoggi first learned the commercial value of facilitating a deal, bringing together a Libyan classmate whose father wanted to import towels with an Egyptian classmate whose father manufactured towels, earning US$1,000 for the introduction.
 Khashoggi's subsequent education at university would serve as a launchpad for his commercial career."

 In one of his first big deals, a large construction company was experiencing difficulties with the trucks that it used on the shifting desert sands.
 Khashoggi, using money given to him by his father for a car, bought a number of Kenworth trucks, whose wide wheels made traversing the desert considerably easier.
-Khashoggi made his first US$250,000 leasing the trucks to the construction company, and became the Saudi Arabia-based agent for Kenworth.
+Khashoggi made his first US$250,000 leasing the trucks to the construction company, and became the Saudi Arabia–based agent for Kenworth.

 In the 1960s and 1970s, Khashoggi helped bring together Western companies and the Saudi Arabian government to satisfy its infrastructure and defense needs.
 Between 1970 and 1975, Lockheed paid Khashoggi $106 million in commissions.
 His commissions started at 2.5% and eventually rose to as much as 15%.
 Khashoggi "became for all practical purposes a marketing arm of Lockheed.
 Khashoggi would provide not only an entrée but strategy, constant advice, and analysis", according to Max Helzel, then vice president of Lockheed's international marketing.

-A commercial pioneer, he established companies in Switzerland and Liechtenstein to handle his commissions as well as developing contacts with notables such as CIA officers James H. Critchfield and Kim Roosevelt and United States businessman Bebe Rebozo, a close associate of U.S. President Richard Nixon.
+A commercial pioneer, he established companies in Switzerland and Liechtenstein to handle his commissions as well as developing contacts with notables such as CIA officers James H. Critchfield, Kim Roosevelt, Miles Copeland, and United States businessman Bebe Rebozo, a close associate of U.S. President Richard Nixon.
 His yacht, the Nabila, was the largest in the world at the time and was used in the James Bond film Never Say Never Again.
 After Khashoggi ran into financial problems he sold the yacht to the Sultan of Brunei, who in turn sold it for US$29 million to Donald Trump, who sold it for US$20 million to Prince Al-Waleed bin Talal as part of a deal to keep his Taj Mahal casino out of bankruptcy.
 Khashoggi gained influence with U.S. President Richard Nixon by donating US$200 million to his 1972 political campaign, through a friendly bank circumventing existing laws that prohibited such large sums from American corporations to political campaigns.
 Similar arrangements allowed Khashoggi to gain influence with important people throughout the world.